Brainstem: Pons

 The pons lies between the midbrain and the medulla oblongata.
 It is separated from the midbrain by the superior pontine sulcus, and from the medulla by the inferior pontine sulcus.
 It contains tracts that carry signals from the cerebrum to the medulla and to the cerebellum and also tracts that carry sensory signals to the thalamus.
 The pons is connected to the cerebellum by the cerebellar peduncles.
 The pons houses the respiratory pneumotaxic center and apneustic center that make up the pontine respiratory group in the respiratory center.
 The pons co-ordinates activities of the cerebellar hemispheres.

 The pons and medulla oblongata are parts of the hindbrain that form much of the brainstem.

 Medulla oblongata

 The medulla oblongata, often just referred to as the medulla, is the lower half of the brainstem continuous with the spinal cord.
 Its upper part is continuous with the pons.
 The medulla contains the cardiac, dorsal and ventral respiratory groups, and vasomotor centres, dealing with heart rate, breathing and blood pressure.
 Another important medullary structure is the area postrema whose functions include the control of vomiting.

+Pontomedullary junction

+The pons meets the medulla at the pontomedullary junction.
+This region is supplied by the joining of the basilar, vertebral arteries.
+The posterior inferior cerebellar artery also joins from which a large number of perforating arteries arise.
+Lateral spinal arteries also emerge to supply the posterior surface of the medulla oblongata.